-- Four new Math corequisite courses in 2021-22 allowed students to begin at higher levels and accelerate developmental education progress with additional support, across both STEM and non-STEM math pathways. - STEM corequisite courses (cohort-based): MAT 1100E, MAT 1150E, MAT 1540E (+2 credits = 6 credits each - Non-STEM corequisite course (comingled): MAT 1125E (+1 credit = 5 credits) - Corequisite courses place students a level higher than previously & increase access to college-level math within one year - Additional analysis with broader student populations will continue, to measure effects over time.
-Math is pursuing the formal curriculum process in 2022-23
+- Four new Math corequisite courses in 2021-22 allowed students to begin at higher levels and accelerate developmental education progress with additional support, across both STEM and non-STEM math pathways.
+These courses were formally approved via the college curriculum process in 2022. - STEM corequisite courses (cohort-based): MAT 1100E, MAT 1150E, MAT 1540E (+2 credits = 6 credits each - Non-STEM corequisite course (comingled): MAT 1125E (+1 credit = 5 credits) - Corequisite courses place students a level higher than previously & increase access to college-level math within one year - Additional analysis with broader student populations will continue, to measure effects and expand corequisite options to meet student needs.

-Already, new corequisite courses have improved student outcomes in English and Math over the past year.
+Already, new corequisite courses have improved student outcomes in English and Math over the past year and a half.
 By scaling corequisite innovations to reach more students, OCC can further advance student success and close equity gaps in student attainment of college-level coursework.
+Additional analysis in 2023 and future years will include the persistence and completion success of corequisite students.
+OCC has also selected corequisite expansion as its Quality Initiative project for the Higher Learning Commission (HLC).